-Working with the Principal/Dean, Faculty and Staff, the Academic Chair positions offer an exciting opportunities to shape the future of the Frost Campus with it’s unique blend of environmental and natural resources programming.
-Water is a common theme that flows through all programs at the campus, providing an inter-disciplinary, applied learning approach to education, research and innovation.
+Working with the Principal/Dean, Faculty and Staff, the Academic Chair position offers an exciting opportunity to shape the future of the Frost Campus with it’s unique blend of environmental and natural resources programming.

-As a key member of the academic leadership team, the Academic Chairs in the School of Environmental & Natural Resource Sciences work closely to provide seamless academic leadership and management of the school’s day to day operations.
-Working collaboratively, the Chairs are accountable for recruiting, hiring, supervising and developing the full time and contract faculty and program support staff within their specific cluster.
+As a key member of the academic leadership team, the Academic Chair Environmental Cluster in the School of Environmental & Natural Resource Sciences work closely to provide seamless academic leadership and management of the school’s day to day operations.
+Working collaboratively with the Dean and the other Academic Chair, the Chair is accountable for recruiting, hiring, supervising and developing the full time and contract faculty and program support staff within their specific cluster.
 They develop and manage all workload assignments, are responsible for curriculum revision/renewal processes for the School and ensure the health and safety of students, faculty and staff.
 The Chairs work collaboratively with the Dean and others in academic processes, including program review, program development, capital planning and budget development.
-The Chairs also work respectfully with our Union leaders ensuring that faculty and staff assignments are consistent with College policies and procedures, Collective Agreements and best practices.
+The Chair also works respectfully with our Union leaders ensuring that faculty and staff assignments are consistent with College policies and procedures, Collective Agreements and best practices.

 For More Information